pawancodes22/Chaperone-Plant-Website/README.md

 ### Navbar Component
 - Created a responsive Navbar component (`src/components/Navbar`), ensuring a clean structure with consistent font sizes, weights, and colors.
 - CSS Flexbox was used extensively to achieve the desired layout, with additional components for the profile and cart icons.
+- Link element is wrapped with logo, so that clicking on logo takes back to home route

 ### Static Product Data
 - A well-structured data folder (`src/data/productsData`) was created, housing product information in an organized manner, with properties like `imageUrl`, `name`, `specification`, `rating`, `originalPrice`, and `finalPrice`.
 This **good code structure** ensures easy management and scalability.